darioriverat/cloud-messaging-cli/README.md

 - All tools require proper GCP service account configuration
 - Make sure your service account has the necessary permissions for the services you want to use
-- Currently supports Google Cloud Pub/Sub, Cloud Storage, and BigQuery
+- Currently supports Google Cloud Pub/Sub, Cloud Storage, BigQuery, and Artifact Registry
 - Extensible architecture allows easy addition of new GCP services
 - Comprehensive examples and documentation for each service